-I am strongly interested in promoting and encouraging diversity and inclusion in STEM, and particularly in the fields of evolutionary biology and ornithology.
+I strongly believe in promoting and encouraging diversity, equity, and inclusion (DEI) in STEM, and particularly in the fields of evolutionary biology and ornithology.
 As someone that occupies many non-majority backgrounds (e.g., first-generation college student, woman, Latinx, low SES) and received integral encouragement and support along the way, I work hard to give back from the other side.

 Diversity Preview Weekend (DPW)

 Cornell graduate students in Ecology and Evolutionary Biology (EEB), Entomology (ENTO), and the School of Integrative Plant Science (SIPS) co-organize an annual event to bring first-gen and underrepresented minority students to Cornell before they apply to graduate school.
 Attendees participate in various workshops, network with faculty and current students, and learn about the application process.
 Visit www.inclusivecornell.org for more details on the program.